 Manual review of the forecast - Bayesian

-Whatever approach you use, you should still manually review the statistics driven forecast.
+Whatever approach you use, you should still manually review the statistics-driven forecast.
 Does it make sense?
-Do you know of any “new” events that it doesn’t account for?
-Innovations, new campaigns and competitor activity for example.
+Do you know of any “new” events it doesn’t account for?
+Innovations, new campaigns and competitor activity, for example.

 The statistical model is a guide to the future, but you can adjust it if you know things it doesn’t to make it more accurate.
 (This approach comes from an area called Bayesian statistics).

 What about competitors?
 You probably know how often they advertise or price discount, and when they’re likely to do it next.
-You can adjust your e-Commerce forecast with this knowledge to make it more accurate.
+You can adjust your e-Commerce forecast with this knowledge to improve accuracy.